redox-os/book/src/developer-faq.md

 #### I added the dependency of my program in the "recipe.toml" file but the program build system doesn't detect it, then I installed the program dependency on my Linux distribution and it detected, why?

 Read the [Environment Leakage](./troubleshooting.md#environment-leakage) section.

+#### I made changes to system daemons, drivers and RedoxFS but they aren't applied in the Redox image, how can I fix that?

+You forgot to update initfs which is manual, read [this](./coding-and-building.md#how-to-update-initfs) section to learn how to do this.

 ### QEMU